Quivers and the Adams spectral sequence: Quiver homology theories

-\begin{proof} Since each $S \in \pcat$ is compact as an $R$-module, $\Psf$ preserves arbitrary direct sums and the left hand side of the above equivalence satisfies the conditions of Brown representability, so that the needed $R$-module $\Isf_{R}$ exists.
+\begin{proof} Since each $S \in \pcat$ is compact as an $R$-module and $\Psf$ preserves arbitrary direct sums, for any $\Isf \in \Rep(\pcat)$, the left hand side of (\ref{equation:adaptedness_condition}) satisfies the conditions of Brown representability, so that the needed $R$-module $\Isf_{\Mod_{R}}$ exists.
 To verify the counit condition, we observe that for any $S \in \pcat$ we have